-- [20] The Board finds that with respect to equity, the Complainant was unable to document and support the several adjustments made to her comparable properties which raised considerable doubt as to their comparability to the subject.
-The Respondent's equity comparables each displayed individual characteristics which when compared to the subject, support the assessment. - [21] The Board finds with respect to sales comparison, the Complainant's adjustments to her property comparables were not documented, which raised doubt about their comparability to the subject.
-The individual characteristics of the Respondent's sales evidence, and the relevant sales values, supported the assessment. - [22] The Board found that the Complainant combined the separate and distinct assessable areas in individual buildings on multi-building properties, all of which received multi-building discounts, and compared the combined floor areas to other single building properties which is a flawed valuation methodology.
-Therefore the Board placed little weight on the comparative valuation results advanced by the Complainant using this methodology. - [23] The Board finds that the Complainant was unable to convince the Board on the basis of the evidence and argument presented that the key variables in the City's assessment model are flawed. - [24] The Board found that the assessment of the subject is fair, correct, and equitable.
+[26] The Board finds that with respect to equity, the Complainant was unable to document and support the several adjustments made to her comparable properties which raised considerable doubt as to their comparability to the subject.
+The Respondent's equity comparables each displayed individual characteristics which when compared to the subject, support the assessment.

+[27] The Board finds with respect to sales comparison, the Complainant's adjustments to her property comparables were not documented, which raised doubt about their comparability to the subject.
+The Complainant also used a non-arms length property sale comparable which is part of a portfolio sale, but failed to provide the appraisal said to have been prepared for it.

+[28] The Board found that the individual characteristics of the Respondent's sales evidence, and the relevant sales values, supported the assessment.

+[29] The Board found that the Complainant combined the separate and distinct assessable areas in individual buildings on multi-building properties, all of which received multi-building discounts, and compared the combined floor areas to other single building properties which is a flawed valuation methodology.
+Therefore the Board placed little weight on the comparative valuation results advanced by the Complainant using this methodology.

+[30] The Board finds that while certain documentary evidence as to the source of the inputs used by the Complainant to calculate the Cost Approach for the subject is lacking, nevertheless it recognizes that this approach is generally applied to "special purpose" buildings and not to typical multi-purpose warehouse properties like the subject.
+Therefore the Board finds that it gives very little weight to the Complainant's position on this issue.

+[31] The Board finds that the Complainant was unable to convince the Board on the basis of the evidence and argument presented that the key variables in the City's assessment model are flawed.

+[32] The Board found that the assessment of the subject is fair, correct, and equitable.